Skip to main content

-US Marine Corps HMLA-169 Light Attack Helicopter Squadron breaks distance record
+US Marine Corps HMLA-169 Light Attack Helicopter Squadron breaks distance record.

 Marines with Marine Light Attack Helicopter Squadron 169 executed one of the longest maritime HMLA self-deployment flights in 1st Marine Aircraft Wing history during exercise Tiltrotor/Rotary Wing 2107.
 TR/RW 2107 is a unilateral exercise at Misawa Air Base, Japan, that demonstrates 1st MAW’s capabilities to maintain combat readiness in a maritime environment.
 1st Lt.
 John Hardin and 1st Lt.
 Tess LaBossiere, 1st Marine Aircraft Wing, report.